fpv-iplab/Differentiable-Task-Graph-Learning/task-graph-learning/README.md

 python train_all.py
 ```

-By specifying the `--more_seeds` parameter, you can repeat the experiment with different seed values for reproducibility of the results.
+By specifying the `--more_seeds` parameter, you can repeat the experiment with different seed values.